apple/sample-food-truck/README.md

 ## Overview

 Using the Food Truck app, someone who operates a food truck can keep track of orders, discover the most-popular menu items, and check the weather at their destination.
-The sample implements the new [`NavigatationSplitView`](https://developer.apple.com/documentation/swiftui/navigationsplitview) to manage the app's views, [`Layout`](https://developer.apple.com/documentation/swiftui/layout) to show the main interface and pending orders, `Charts` to show trends, and [`WeatherService`](https://developer.apple.com/documentation/weatherkit/weatherservice) to get weather data.
+The sample implements the new [`NavigationSplitView`](https://developer.apple.com/documentation/swiftui/navigationsplitview) to manage the app's views, [`Layout`](https://developer.apple.com/documentation/swiftui/layout) to show the main interface and pending orders, [`Charts`](https://developer.apple.com/documentation/charts) to show trends, and [`WeatherService`](https://developer.apple.com/documentation/weatherkit/weatherservice) to get weather data.

 You can access the source code for this sample on [GitHub](https://github.com/apple/sample-food-truck).

 - Note: This sample code project is associated with WWDC22 session [110492: State of the Union](https://developer.apple.com/wwdc22/110492/).

 The Food Truck sample project contains two types of app targets:

 - Simple app target you can build using [personal team](https://help.apple.com/xcode/mac/11.4/#/dev17411c009) signing.
 This app runs in Simulator, and only requires a standard Apple ID to install on a device.
 It includes in-app purchase, and a widget extension that enable users to add a widget to their iOS Home Screen or the macOS Notification Center.